scipy/scipy/doc/source/dev/contributor/quickstart_ubuntu.rst

 * creating a virtual environment that adds this development version of SciPy to the Python path

-in Ubuntu 16.04. *Users running Windows can follow these instructions after setting up* `Windows Subsystem for Linux`_ *or an Amazon EC2 instance with Ubuntu 16.04 LTS.*
+in Ubuntu 16.04. *Users running Windows can follow these instructions after setting up* `Windows Subsystem for Linux`_ *or an Amazon EC2 instance with Ubuntu 16.04 LTS.
+However, the instructions for setting up a development environment with Docker may be more reliable.*

 .. note::